SceneView/sceneform-android/README.md

 [ ![jCenter](https://img.shields.io/badge/jCenter-1.18.3-blue) ](https://bintray.com/thomasgorisse/maven/com.gorisse.thomas.sceneform:sceneform/1.18.3/link)

-Sceneform is a 3D framework with a physically based renderer that's optimized for mobile devices and that makes it easy for you to build augmented reality apps without requiring OpenGL or Unity.
+Sceneform is a 3D framework with a physically based renderer that's optimized for mobile devices and that makes it easy for you to build Augmented Reality (AR) apps without requiring OpenGL or Unity.

 This repository is the continuation of the [Archived version](https://github.com/google-ar/sceneform-android-sdk)